-- A. Emphasize prominent entrances at intersections of primary streets by incorporating architectural features and accent materials. - B. Coordinate color schemes with adjoining buildings, while providing variety and interest along the street. - Use earth tones for large surfaces.
-Accent colors can be used for architectural elements such as doors and window frames though no more than three different colors are recommended for any color scheme. - D. Coordinate signage colors with those of the building. - Choose canopy and awning colors that are in harmony with the overall building color scheme.
+- Emphasize prominent entrances at intersections of primary A. streets by incorporating architectural features and accent materials. - Coordinate color schemes with adjoining buildings, while B. providing variety and interest along the street. - Coordinate signage colors with those of the building.
+C. - D. Choose canopy and awning colors that are in harmony with the overall building color scheme.
 Solid colors and stripes are appropriate.

-2B.3 MATERIAL AND COLOR PALETTE
+2B.3 ERIAL COLOR LETTE MATERIAL AND COLOR PALETTE

-TOP

-Variations in window size and spacing leads to a visual change between the ground floor uses and the upper stories Image Credit: Fairfax County
+TOP Variations in window size and spacing leads to a visual change between the ground floor uses and the upper stories Image Credit: Fairfax County

-BOTTOM Earth tone buildings with glass and metal accents at key entrances and corners Image Credit: Fairfax County
+BOTTOM A brick building with glass and metal accents at key entrances and corners Image Credit: Fairfax County